boyvanamstel/Farlake/README.md

 ```
 ### Startup

-The `AppDelegate` holds a defaults set of services through `ServicesProvider.createDefaultProvider()`.
+The `AppDelegate` retains a default set of services through `ServicesProvider.createDefaultProvider()`.
 These dependencies are injected into the main coordinators, which in turn pass them to any child coordinators and view models that need them.

-A seperate set of dependencies gets created when running UI Tests.
+A seperate set of dependencies gets created when running UI tests.
 More on that later.

 #### Catalyst